queenofdowntime/square-one/outline.md

 1. Use your Github account to sign up for [Exercism](http://exercism.io/) and select the language(s) you'd like to improve.

+1. Use your Github account to sign up for [CodingGame](https://www.codingame.com) and build games while you learn.

 1. Sign up for [Rosalind](http://rosalind.info/problems/locations/).
 This is a Bioinformatics learning/challenge site, but it is a great way to practice algorithms.
 Python is the most used language here, but you can submit your answer